How to configure Floating Static Route

 Verify the Floating Static Route

-Router3 has default static route pointing to Router1 with default administrative distance and the floating static route pointing to Router1 with AD value of (3).
-So, this value is greater than the default value of 1 and, as a result, this route floats and not present in the routing table, unless the preferred route fails.
+Router3 has a default static route pointing to Router1 with default administrative distance and a floating static route pointing to Router1 with an AD value of (3).
+So, this value is greater than the default value of 1, and, as a result, this route floats and is not present in the routing table unless the preferred route fails.
 So, we can use the “show ip route” command.
 The following image verifies the default route configured from Router 1 to Router 3 in the routing table.
 The floating route is not present in the routing table.

-We can verify the route using “tracert and traceroute” command also.
-I can also verify the floating static route by disconnecting the cable between Router1 and Router3.
-And then I can check the routing table of Router3.
-The figure below illustrates the routing table when I remove the cable between Router3 and Router1.
+We can also verify the route using the “tracert and traceroute” command.
+I can verify the floating static route by disconnecting the cable between Router1 and Router3.
+Then, I can check Router3’s routing table.
+The figure below illustrates the routing table for removing the cable between Router3 and Router1.